efcy/visual_analytics/README.md

 Access to the V7 tool for inspiration can be given on request.

+## Overview

+This repository contains the code for the frontend and backend to run the Tool.
+We also included the source code for the sdk and a bunch of utility scripts where some of them already use the sdk.

 ## SDK
 Our SDK will be published to pypi: https://pypi.org/project/BU-VAT/